DFRobot/DFRobot_DF1201S/README_CN.md

 * [Credits](#credits)

 ## Summary

-1. Playing Music
+1. 播放音乐

 ## Installation

-To use this library, first download the library file, paste it into the \Arduino\libraries directory, then open the examples folder and run the demo in the folder
+To use this library, first download the library file, paste it into the \Arduino\libraries directory, then open the examples folder and run the demo in the folder.

 ## Methods
 ```C++